zyllifeworld/clindet_docs/doc/usecase/case_two.md

         sample = paired_samples,
         project = project,
         genome_version = genome_version
-        ),
+        )

 ##### Modules #####
 include: "/AbsoPath/of/clindet/folder/workflow/RNA/Snakefile"
 ```
 :::

-## Run clindet
+## Run ClinDet
-There is two way you can run clindet
+There is two way you can run ClinDet
 1. run on a local server
 2. submit to HPC through slurm